 The year 2022 marks the 75th anniversary of the North Carolina legislature setting aside state funds to start the People’s Collection.
 To further that commitment, the Museum will begin a transformative reinstallation of its East and West buildings, offering a more dynamic experience of the arts for all through newly conceived thematic and interpretive galleries that connect the collection across place and time.
-The first complete reorganization since the opening of West Building in 2010, it will feature major loans from North Carolina, national, and international museums and new, site-specific commissioned works, alongside visitor favorites presented in new ways.
+The first complete reorganization since the opening of West Building in 2010, it will feature major loans from North Carolina and from national and international museums.
+New, site-specific commissioned works will also be on view, alongside visitor favorites presented in new ways.

-Learn more from Director Valerie Hillings in the video below and check in for updates in the coming months on gallery renderings, loans, community partnerships, staff interviews, behind-the-scenes blog posts, reopening events, and more.
+Learn more from Director Valerie Hillings in the video on this page.
+Check in for updates in the coming months on gallery renderings, loans, community partnerships, staff interviews, behind-the-scenes blog posts, reopening events, and more.

 Park, Events, and Exhibitions During Closure

-During this time, the Ann and Jim Goodnight Museum Park remains open daily, dawn to dusk.
+During this time the Ann and Jim Goodnight Museum Park remains open daily, dawn to dusk.
 The Museum will continue to present its annual outdoor film and concert season, as well as programming throughout the Park and in East Building.
-Several special exhibitions will be on view in East Building, including Fault Lines: Art and the Environment, an immersive exhibition highlighting contemporary artists’ responses to present environmental concerns.
-Learn more about these exhibitions below.
+Several special exhibitions will be on view in East Building, including Fault Lines: Art and the Environment, an immersive exhibition highlighting contemporary artists’ responses to present environmental concerns, and Becoming the NCMA: 10 Decades of Collecting, 1924–2022, featuring visitor favorites and rarely seen treasures from The People’s Collection.

 Project Timeline and Gallery Closures

-- January 3, 2022: East Building exhibition level, studio and performing arts spaces, and East Café remain open and featured works of art from our African collection go on view in West Building; East Building collection galleries go off view to begin construction
+- January 3, 2022: East Building exhibition level, studio and performing arts spaces, and East Café remain open, and featured works from our African arts collection go on view in West Building; East Building collection galleries go off view to begin construction

 The Museum curators’ collaborative vision for this reinstallation was developed with input from 11 diverse global consultants.